The court appointed me as a guardian. Now what?

-When a person is unable to take care of their personal or financial needs because of age, disease, or disability, the court may appoint a guardian to manage his or her affairs.
-Court-appointed guardians play an important role in protecting Maryland most vulnerable individuals.
-The Maryland Judiciary is committed to supporting guardians and has developed an orientation program, training programs, and other resources to help guardians.
+When a person is unable to take care of their personal or financial needs because of age, disease, or disability, the court may appoint a guardian.
+Court-appointed guardians protect Maryland’s most vulnerable individuals.
+The courts support these guardians with an orientation program, training programs, and other resources.

-Note: The orientation and training requirements do not apply to public guardians or guardianships that terminate parental rights.
+Orientation and training requirements do not apply to public guardians (local Department of Social Services or Area Agency on Aging staff) or guardianships that terminate parental rights.

 Guardian Orientation Program